viswa2/DevOps/aws-fundamentals/README.md

 In AWS Budgets, you can set custom alerts that will notify you when your service usage exceeds (or is forecasted to exceed) the amount that you have budgeted.

+AWS Budgets enable you to plan your service usage, service costs, and instance reservations.
+AWS Budgets information is updated up to three times a day.
+Updates typically occur between 8 to 12 hours after the previous update.
+Budgets track your unblended costs, subscriptions, refunds, and RIs.

+`Cost budget` - Helps you plan how much you want to spend on a service.

+`Usage budget` - Helps you plan how much you want to use one or more services.

+`Reservation budget` - This helps you track the usage of your Reserved Instances (RI).
+Two ways of doing it - Reserved Instance (RI) utilization budgets (This lets you see if your Reserved Instances (RI) are unused or under-utilized), Reserved Instance (RI) coverage budgets

 Your company wants to receive support from an AWS Technical Account Manager (TAM).
 Which support plan should you choose?

 `Ans:` Enterprise